Hyunsuk-Bang/resume/README.md

 This is the main page of my website.
 It depicts my general personal information such as my name, phone number, email, and LinkedIn.
 User could download a pdf version of my resume on this page.
 (Google Drive Link)

-I put navigation bar with link to the other pages on the sides.<br>
+I put navigation bar with link to the other pages on the sides.
-Current page is indicated as an underlined element on the side bar.<br>
+Current page is indicated as an underlined element on the side bar.
 User could move to other pages by clicking element on the side bar.<br>

 Simple black and white designs are maintained on all other pages.